 - 1. Continuous gas detection shall be provided to monitor areas where carbon dioxide (CO2) can accumulate.
 Detection equipment shall be provided to indicate carbon dioxide (CO2) levels at each point of use and in each storage area/room. - 2.
 Detectors shall be: - a. listed or approved devices - b. permanently mounted - c. installed at a height of between 12 24 inches above the floor or as approved by the fire code official - d. directly connected to building electrical or and fire alarm systems and protected from accidental disconnection or damage - e. auto calibrating and self "zeroing" devices are not permitted unless they can be zeroed and spanned - f. located within manufacturers specified detection range for each point of use and storage location - 3.
 Alarm set points shall be set at: - a.
-5,000 PPM (TWA) Time Weighted Average Self re-setting (non-latching) alarm

-- Notification for employees only in approved locations with instructional signage - b.
-15,000 PPM Latching Alarm - Notification for employees only in approved locations - Requires a service company or approved trained employees to investigate, repair and reset - c.
+5,000 PPM (TWA) Time Weighted Average Self re-setting (non-latching) alarm - Notification for employees only in approved locations - Supervisory Signal - b.
+15,000 PPM Latching Alarm - Notification for employees only in approved locations - Requires a service company to investigate, repair and reset - Supervisory Signal - c.
 30,000 PPM Latching Alarm - Initiate amber strobes and audible horns provided in the vicinity of each interior storage container, cylinder or tank and at each point of use.
-Additional amber strobes and audible horns shall be placed at the entrances to below grade locations, confined spaces, and at walk-in coolers.
-The notification devices shall be rated a minimum of 80cd for a visible effect and 75 dBA for an audible effect and shall be mounted in accordance with NFPA 72 requirements. - Activation of automatic system shutoff valve - Evacuate room/area and call 911 - Alarm Signal
+The notification devices shall be rated a minimum of 80cd for a visible effect and 75 dBA for an audible effect and shall be mounted in accordance with NFPA 72 requirements.

+- Activation of automatic system shutoff valve

+- Evacuate room/area and call 911

+- Alarm Signal